-- Attempts to place fencing in the UPRR corridor have been in conflict with City of Ventura ordinances, pedestrian access across tracks, and maintenance. - At-grade rail crossing improvements are needed and are in development along the Union Pacific corridor. - Rail tracks are open, people cross the tracks all the time including students. - Development potential of the Santa Paula Branch Line.
+- Attempts to place fencing in the UPRR corridor have been in conflict with City of Ventura ordinances, pedestrian access across tracks, and maintenance. - At-grade rail crossing improvements are needed and are in development along the Union Pacific corridor. - Rail tracks are open, people cross the tracks all the time including students. - Development potential of the Santa Paula Branch Line as a multiuse path (rail trail) or expanded rail service.